gstew5/cage/refinement_notes.md

  * `interp_init_sent_some`
  * `we2wl_step_diagram' `
     * ServerStep
+      * Cast we events to distributions, use the fact that the we cost_fun now is positive
     * ClientStep
  * wenetwork semantics
  * packets of should be changed to sampling in [wenetwork.v] function named (`packets_of`)